Enroll Your Child

 Who are the mentors?
 Will I get to meet my child’s mentor?

 Mentors are college students enrolled at a university with a chapter of College Mentors for Kids.
-Family members are often invited to attend the first or last activities of the year, so you should have an opportunity to meet your child’s mentor.
+If you would like to connect with or learn more about your child’s mentor, you can contact your chapter’s leadership team.

 How are mentors screened/trained?